Commodity Risk Management Definition

 In this case, the risk of changes in the prices is avoided by locking the prices.

-On a simple sense futures and forwards are essentially same except that Futures contract happens on Futures exchanges, which act as a market-place between buyers and sellers.
+In a simple sense, futures and forwards are essentially the same except that the Futures contract happens on Futures exchanges, which act as a marketplace between buyers and sellers.
 Contracts are negotiated at futures exchanges, which act as a marketplace between buyers and sellers.
-The buyer of a contract is said to be long position holder, and the selling party is said to be short position holder.
-As both parties risk their counter-party walking away if the price goes against them, the contract may involve both parties lodging a margin of the value of the contract with a mutually trusted third party.
+The buyer of a contract is said to belong position holder, and the selling party is said to be a short position holderShort Position HolderA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date..
+As both parties risk their counterparty walking away if the price goes against them, the contract may involve both parties lodging a margin of the value of the contract with a mutually trusted third party.

 #3 – Commodity options:

-Commodity Options example: Broker “A “written a contract to sell 1 lakh tonnes of steel to company “B” at INR 30,000/tonne on 1st Jan 2017 at premium of Rs 5 per tonne.
-In this case company “B” may exercise option if the price of steel is more than INR 30,000/tonne and may deny buying from “A” if the price is less than INR 30,000/tonne.
+Commodity Options example: Broker “A “written a contract to sell 1 lakh tonnes of steel to company “B” at INR 30,000/tonne on 1st January 2017 at a premium of Rs 5 per tonne.
+In this case, the company “B” may exercise the option if the price of steel is more than INR 30,000/tonne and may deny buying from “A” if the price is less than INR 30,000/tonne.